Is it illegal to do the odd job on the side?

 Do you make a bit of extra money in the hospitality business, or as a cleaner?
 Or do you sell home-made cakes, for example, or jewelry?
 You have to report these extra earnings to the Belastingdienst.
 If you do not, you are working 'under the table', and you risk a fine.

-Urban myth about 'zwartwerken'
+Urban myth about zwartwerken

-Doing paid work without reporting it to the Tax Administration is called 'zwartwerken' in Dutch.
-And, just like in every other country, it is illegal.
-The notion that it would be allowed to earn extra income up to a certain amount is a misconception.
-In other words, it is not true.
-You may work as much as you want, but you have to report your to the Dutch Tax Administration (Belastingdienst, in Dutch).
+Doing paid work without reporting it to the Tax Administration is called zwartwerken in Dutch.
+And, just as in other countries, it is illegal.
+The idea that you are allowed to earn extra income up to a certain amount is not true.
+You may work as much as you want, but you have to report your to the Netherlands Tax Administration (Belastingdienst ).
 How much tax you have to pay on the extra earnings depends on your personal situation and other income.
 If you receive a benefit, the amount you earn may affect it.
-If your income is (in Dutch), the tax levied on the extra income will be low or none.
+If your income is (in Dutch), the tax levied on the extra income will be low or none.Â

 Making extra money and paying taxes

-You report the extra money you make as ‘inkomsten uit overige ’ (income from other activities, in Dutch) in your income tax return.
-If you have made expenses to earn the extra income, such as travel costs, you may deduct them from this amount.
+You report the extra money you make as inkomsten uit overige werkzaamheden (income from other activities, in Dutch) in your income tax return.
+If you have made expenses to earn the extra income, such as travel costs, you may deduct them from this amount.Â

 Money on the side and registration with KVK